Hazardous Area Code Guide (NEC/IEC) Skip to main content

 • Class I Division 2 corresponds to Zone 2 (hazard present only under fault conditions).

 So a Division-to-Zone translation is approximate.
-A device suitable for Division 1 is typically suitable for Zone 1 (equipment protection level Gb); Zone 0 needs the higher level Ga.
+Division 1 alone cannot tell you whether the Zone-side requirement is Zone 0/EPL Ga or Zone 1/EPL Gb.
 For dust, Division 1 spans Zone 20 and Zone 21, and Division 2 corresponds to Zone 22.
-The translator flags the Division-to-Zone hop as lossy and tells you which zone the device most likely covers.
+The translator flags the Division-to-Zone hop as lossy and leaves suitability to the certificate, governing code basis, and qualified review.

 One more terminology trap: NEC "Class II" means combustible dust, while IEC "Group II" means surface gas.
 Same Roman numeral, opposite meaning.
 Read the whole marking, not the token.